Aris B.C.: A miracle

-Miracles can happen, and this sentence was perfectly understood by the Aris club players.
-Suddenly, José Ortíz left in mid-January 1998, due to the fact that the team didn't have the money to pay him.
+José Ortíz left in mid-January 1998, due to the fact that the team didn't have the money to pay him.
 Tiit Sokk followed him on his way out as well.
-The leadership of Lefteris Hatzopoulos ended, Efthimis Kioumourtzoglou was no longer the team's head coach, and Aris was in God's hands, while some of the most dramatic moments in the club's history were taking place.
-The club had no money, but they had plenty of soul.
+The leadership of Lefteris Hatzopoulos ended, Efthimis Kioumourtzoglou was no longer the team's head coach.
 Within two weeks, they beat all of the considered to be big teams of Greece, (Olympiacos, PAOK, Panathinaikos, and AEK), beating the last two in the Final Four of the Greek Cup, and they became winners of the 1997–98 Greek Cup.
-Mario Boni was about to leave the team too, before the Greek Cup Final Four, but he stayed because he loved the team and its fans, and he helped the team a lot in this tremendous effort.
+Mario Boni was about to leave the team too, before the Greek Cup Final Four, but he stayed because he loved the team and its fans, and he helped the team a lot in this effort.
 Then he moved on to join Aeroporti di Roma Virtus, as he couldn't stand it anymore either.
-Brave heart Aris continued with just 8 players thereafter in the season.
+Aris continued with just 8 players thereafter in the season.
 Nonetheless, the downfall of Aris continued during the next years.